Improved Kernels and Algorithms for Claw and Diamond Free Edge Deletion Based on Refined Observations: The Kernelization

-\begin{lemma} Rule~\ref{Rule_replacing_D_2} is sound. \end{lemma} \begin{proof} Let $B$ be a bag as stipulated in Rule \ref{Rule_replacing_D_2}.
-For each attached bag $B' $ sharing a vertex with $B$, let $C(B')$ be the set of the $2k+1$ newly introduced vertices for $B'$.
-Let $C$ be the set of all newly introduced vertices in Rule~\ref{Rule_replacing_D_2}.
+\begin{proof} Let~$B$ be a bag as stipulated in Rule \ref{Rule_replacing_D_2}.
+For each attached bag~$B'$ sharing a vertex with~$B$, let ~$C(B')$ be the set of the~$2k+1$ newly introduced vertices for~$B'$.
+Let~$C$ be the set of all newly introduced vertices in Rule~\ref{Rule_replacing_D_2}.
 We prove the soundness as follows.